xdjs/MNDiscordBot/TERMS_OF_SERVICE.md

 We may modify, suspend, or discontinue the Service at any time, with or without notice, including to perform maintenance or to address security concerns.

 ## 7. Termination
-You may cease using the Service at any time by removing the Bot from your Guild or, for user-specific data, by issuing the `/disconnect` command.
+You may cease using the Service at any time by removing the Bot from your Guild.
 We may terminate or suspend your access to the Service immediately, without prior notice or liability, for any reason.

 ## 8. Disclaimer of Warranties
 THE SERVICE IS PROVIDED **“AS IS”** AND **“AS AVAILABLE.”**  WE MAKE NO WARRANTIES, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT.